Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Statistical power

 The concavity assumption of $F(x)$ requires the density of non-null $p$-values (i.e., $F'(x)$) to be non-increasing in a neighborhood $[0,x_0)$.
 This is a reasonable assumption because significant $p$-values are generically small and the assumption states that, in a neighborhood of zero, smaller values have higher density than larger values.
+In Appendix~\ref{gammaEx}, we compute the optimal sequence $\bgo$ for two case examples.